bitrise-io/devcenter/_articles/en/reviews/managing-build-artifacts.md

 ---
 title: Managing build artifacts
 redirect_from: []
-date: 2019-04-26 12:38:56 +0000
+date: '2019-04-26T12:38:56+00:00'
 published: false

 ---
 You can list all

-Build artifacts are generated if you added our `Deploy to bitrise.io` Step to [your workflow](/builds/build-artifacts-online/).
+You can generate build artifacts and deploy them if you add the `Deploy to bitrise.io` Step to [your workflow](/builds/build-artifacts-online/).
 You can view, share or download them in the `APPS & ARTIFACTS` tab of your Build's page.

 You can list, update, view and delete build artifacts with the Bitrise API.

+Let's see how!

+To be able to use build artifact endpoints, you have to first list them.
+In the response, you can grab each artifacts' slug which you will need later.

 Table

 ## Listing build artifacts

 You can list all build artifacts that have been generated and exported during the build.
-To be able to use other build artifact endpoints, you have to start with [this endpoint](https://api-docs.bitrise.io/#/build-artifact/artifact-list) to get the build artifact slugs...
+To be able to use other endpoints related to build artifacts, you have to start with [this endpoint](https://api-docs.bitrise.io/#/build-artifact/artifact-list) to get the build artifact slugs...

 The required parameters are: